Inka Khipus remain undeciphered, but current computational research may unlock their secrets

 An Inka Khipu from Inkawasi in Peru

-Jon Clindaniel applies current Data Science techniques to work on deciphering Inka khipus for his PhD dissertation.
+Jon Clindaniel applies current Data Science techniques to work on deciphering Inka khipus.
 Instead of writing, the Inka used a system of knots and cords to record information on devices called "khipus".
 Spanish chroniclers tell us that khipus were used to record everything from census records, to myths, songs, and calendars.
 While scholars deciphered the khipu number system in the 1920s, non-numerical signs that might refer to words or concepts remain a mystery.